 Writing a data management plan

-- Publicly funded research data is a public good, produced in the public interest, which should be made openly available with as few restrictions as possible in a timely and responsible manner that does not harm intellectual property.
+- Publicly funded research data are a public good, produced in the public interest, which should be made openly available with as few restrictions as possible in a timely and responsible manner.

 - To enable research data to be discoverable and effectively re-used by others, sufficient metadata should be recorded and made openly available to enable other researchers to understand the research and re-use potential of the data.
 Published results should always include information on how to access the supporting data.

-- RCUK recognises that there are legal, ethical and commercial constraints on the release of research data.
+- UKRI recognises that there are legal, ethical and commercial constraints on release of research data.
 To ensure that the research process is not damaged by inappropriate release of data, research organisation policies and practices should ensure that these are considered at all stages in the research process.

 - To ensure that research teams get appropriate recognition for the effort involved in collecting and analysing data, those who undertake Research Council funded work may be entitled to a limited period of privileged use of the data they have collected to enable them to publish the results of their research.
 The length of this period varies by research discipline and, where appropriate, is discussed further in the published policies of individual Research Councils.